-The identification scheme $Q-ID^+$ from the previous section immediately gives a QKD scheme in the bounded-quantum-storage model that allows to re-use the authentications key(s).
-Actually, we can inherit the key-setting from $Q-ID^+$, where there are two keys, a human-memorizable password and a uniform, highentropy key, where security is still guaranteed even if the latter gets stolen and the theft is noticed.
-In order to agree on a secret key sk, the two parties execute Q-ID+, and extract sk from $x|{I_w}$ by applying yet another strongly universal-2 function, for instance chosen by U in step 3, where n needs to be increased accordingly to have the additional necessary amount of entropy in $x|{I_w}$.
-The analysis of $Q-ID^+$ immediately implies that if honest S accepts, then he is convinced to share sk with the legitimate U which knows w.
-In order to convince U, S can then use part of sk to one-time-pad encrypt w, and send it to U. The rest of sk is then a secure secret key, shared between U and S. In order to have a better "key rate", instead of using sk (minus the part used for the one-time-pad encryption) as secret key, one can also run a standard QKD scheme on top of $Q-ID^+$ and use sk as a one-time authentication key.
+The identification scheme Q- ID^+ from the previous section immediately gives a QKD scheme in the bounded-quantum-storage model that allows to re-use the authentications key(s).
+Actually, we can inherit the key-setting from Q- ID^+ , where there are two keys, a human-memorizable password and a uniform, high-entropy key, where security is still guaranteed even if the latter gets stolen and the theft is noticed.
+In order to agree on a secret key sk, the two parties execute Q- ID^+ , and extract sk from s{Iw} by applying yet another strongly universal-2 function, for instance chosen by U in step 3, where sk needs to be increased accordingly to have the additional necessary amount of entropy in sk in the analysis of sk with the legitimate U which knows sk.
+In order to convince U, S can then use part of sk to one-time-pad encrypt sk, and send it to U. The rest of sk is then a secure secret key, shared between U and S. In order to have a better "key rate", instead of using sk (minus the part used for the one-time-pad encryption) as secret key, one can also run a standard QKD scheme on top of sk as a one-time authentication key.